 What we believe and think create our reality.
-Our mental health is key to recovery from chronic pain, from substance use, and from the emotional suffering of a life limiting illness.
-So knowing what you can do about it is so important.
+Our mental health is key to management and yes, even recovery from chronic pain and from the emotional suffering of a life limiting illness.

 Thoughts, feelings, beliefs and activities are very important in the experience of pain.
 That’s why its important to know that your thoughts and the things you do when you’re in pain are all under YOUR control.
 By learning ways of addressing negative thoughts associated with pain, and ways of keeping active, you can take greater control of your pain and your life.

 Pain is a part of being alive, and something we all share as human beings……but at the same time, it is very personal.
 Two people can be in the same pain producing situation but one can be in excruciating pain, while the other experiences only a mild discomfort.

 One of the reasons for this is "context" or the meaning around the situation.
 A professional hockey player can skate on a broken ankle in a do-or-die playoff game during a penalty kill, but the same injury in a practice round will drop him to the ice immediately.

 Change your mood by changing your behaviours.
 Read more about how CBT works for chronic pain here.